shoutem/shoutem.github.io/docs/ui-toolkit/components/_posts/1970-01-03-NavigationBar.md

 ![Navbar / Solid example]({{ site.url }}/img/ui-toolkit/navigationbar/navbar-title-only@2x.png "Navbar / Solid"){:.docs-component-image}

 2) `Redux` and stack-based `NavigationBar` enables any view to act as a navigation view using reducers to manipulate state at a top-level object.
 Can be used only on components that are within the stack (i.e. it cannot be used on `Modal` window).
-Internally, it relies on [`NavigationExperimental`](https://facebook.github.io/react-native/docs/navigation.html#navigationexperimental) from React-Native
+Internally, it relies on [`NavigationExperimental`](https://facebook.github.io/react-native/docs/navigation.html#navigationexperimental) from React-Native.